Opinion: If Twitter is dying, there’s one thing I’ll miss

 Relief to not be “on”, all the time.
 Relief to not have to display, in public, my thoughts and feelings.
 And the reason that it’s weird, to me, is because I have loved Twitter; for all its surreal gifs and “respectful memes” and knowing side-eye humour and self-congratulatory posts and humblebrags.
 I’ve loved it.
 I’ve added to it, too: at last glance I realised that in the 13 years I’ve been on the social media platform, I’ve sent an unbelievable 24,233 tweets.

 Many of those have been work-related, flagrantly promoting my own writing, as well as those of the colleagues I so admire.
-Others have been slices of life; little vignettes about my children, or something strange or heart-warming I saw on the street (which always invokes the dark side of Twitter, too, in the shape of men with a football badge in their bio; the ones who simultaneously worship at the alter of “DHOTYA” – an entirely odious account set up almost specifically, seemingly, to undermine women and tell us that our bona fide anecdotes “didn’t happen”.
+Others have been slices of life; little vignettes about my children, or something strange or heart-warming I saw on the street (which always invokes the dark side of Twitter, too, in the shape of men with a football badge in their bio; the ones who simultaneously worship at the altar of “DHOTYA” – an entirely odious account set up almost specifically, seemingly, to undermine women and tell us that our bona fide anecdotes “didn’t happen”.
 That, I won’t miss one bit).

 One tweet I sent almost without thinking, which ended up going viral, was a picture of a bench on my local high street: someone had doctored the memorial to pay tribute to the life (and death) of Saddam Hussein.
 My first reaction, when I saw that IRL?
 “I must take a photo and post it on Twitter.”
 And so it goes.